 In the development discourse, water is increasingly being seen as a basic necessity with a price tag.
-Market-based approaches are deemed the most efficient in rural water provision.
+Market-based approaches are deemed the most efficient in rural water supply.
 Yet low potential for cost recovery hinders private sector involvement.
-The Project Maji model combines the strengths of entrepreneurship and sustainable development to deliver sustainable access to safe water.
+The Project Maji cube combines the strengths of entrepreneurship and sustainable development to deliver sustainable access to safe water.

 Approximately 47% of rural dwellers in the developing world draw water from dispersed water points – wells, boreholes and handpumps.
 This includes Sub-Saharan Africa.
 While private sector involvement is premised on the potential of full cost recovery and high profit margins, dispersed water points rarely allow for sustainable financial returns to recover costs, let alone generate profits.
 Cost recovery in rural water projects is an important concept, used in a variety of ways that merits elaboration: